 Laron found that his patients had the body’s primary growth hormone (GH) in abundance in their bloodstream–an observation that seemed to defy logic, since they had stunted growth.
 He eventually concluded that their dwarfism was caused by damage to GH receptors in the liver.
 It results in extremely low levels of another growth hormone, known as insulin-like growth factor-1 (IGF-1).

-The Larons appear to have what most people want: an ability to stave off debilitating diseases.
 In the normal sequence of events, GH, secreted by the pituitary gland, locks on to GH receptors, initiating the production of IGF-1 in the liver.
 But if a mutation has caused the receptors to be faulty, there are two major effects: the body is unable to generate IGF-1 and the individual is more sensitive to the hormone insulin, which helps regulate the amount of sugar in the bloodstream.

 Because IGF-1 stimulates cells to grow and divide, the lack of it is linked to a lower risk of cancer–uncontrolled cell division.
 Meanwhile, a greater sensitivity to insulin helps to prevent diabetes.